mapbox/protozero/tutorial.md

 ### Exceptions

-All exceptions thrown by `pbf_reader.hpp` functions derive from `protozero::pbf::exception`.
+All exceptions thrown by `pbf_reader.hpp` functions derive from `protozero::exception`.

 Note that all exceptions can also happen if you are expecting a data field of a certain type in your code but the field actually has a different type.
-In that case the `pbf` class might interpret the bytes in the buffer in the wrong way and anything can happen.
+In that case the `pbf_reader` class might interpret the bytes in the buffer in the wrong way and anything can happen.

 #### `end_of_buffer_exception`